QVGen: Pushing the Limit of Quantized Video Generative Models: Experiments

 \subsection{Performance Analysis}

-\textbf{Comparison with baselines.} We report VBench~\cite{huang2024vbench} score comparisons in Tab.~\ref{tab:compare-vbench}.
-In W4A4 quantization, recent QAT methods~\cite{esser2020learnedstepsizequantization, he2024efficientdm, li2023qdm} show non-negligible performance degradation.
-With W3A3, performance drops become more pronounced.
-In contrast, the proposed QVGen achieves substantial performance recovery in 3-bit models and comparable results to full-precision models in 4-bit quantization.
-Specifically, it shows higher scores or less than a $2\%$ decrease in all metrics for W4A4 CogVideoX-2B~\cite{yang2025cogvideoxtexttovideodiffusionmodels}, except Scene Consistency.
-For PTQ baselines~\cite{zhao2025viditq, li2025svdquant}, all fail to generate meaningful content in W4A4 \textit{per-channel} and \textit{per-token} settings.
-Therefore, we apply W4A6 quantization for these methods and also utilize fine-grained \textit{per-group} W4A4 quantization for SVDQuant~\cite{li2025svdquant}.
-In these cases, W4A4 QVGen outperforms them by a large margin, particularly with $8.37$ and $14.61$ higher Aesthetic Quality and Subject Consistency for \texttt{Wan} 1.3B compared to W4A4 SVDQuant.
-In addition to these findings, we observe that for \texttt{Wan} 1.3B, Dynamic Degree recovers easily during QAT, even surpassing that of the full-precision model.
-However, for CogVideoX-2B, this metric significantly drops.
-Moreover, Scene Consistency is the most challenging metric to maintain across models and methods.
+\textbf{Comparison with baselines.} We report VBench score comparisons in Tab.~\ref{tab:compare-vbench}.
+In \texttt{W4A4} quantization, recent QAT methods~\citep{esser2020learnedstepsizequantization, he2024efficientdm, li2023qdm} show non-negligible performance degradation.
+With \texttt{W3A3}, performance drops become more pronounced.
+In contrast, the proposed QVGen achieves substantial performance recovery in $3$-bit models and comparable results to full-precision models in $4$-bit quantization.
+Specifically, it shows higher scores or less than a $2\%$ decrease in all metrics for \texttt{W4A4} CogVideoX-$2$B~\citep{yang2025cogvideoxtexttovideodiffusionmodels}, except Scene Consistency.
+For PTQ baselines~\citep{zhao2025viditq, li2025svdquant}, all fail to generate meaningful content in \texttt{W4A4} \textit{per-channel} and \textit{per-token} settings.
+Therefore, we apply \texttt{W4A6} quantization for these methods and also utilize fine-grained \textit{per-group} \texttt{W4A4} quantization for SVDQuant~\citep{li2025svdquant}.
+In these cases, \texttt{W4A4} QVGen outperforms them by a large margin, particularly with $8.37$ and $14.61$ higher Aesthetic Quality and Subject Consistency for \texttt{Wan} $1.3$B compared to \texttt{W4A4} SVDQuant.
+In addition to these findings, we observe that for \texttt{Wan} $1.3$B, Dynamic Degree recovers easily during QAT, even surpassing that of the \texttt{BF16} model.
+However, for CogVideoX-$2$B, this metric significantly drops.
+Moreover, Scene Consistency is the most challenging metric to maintain across models and methods. \rebuttal{Detailed training loss curves across QAT methods and a trial of combining SVDQuant~\citep{li2025svdquant} and QVGen can be found in Sec.~\ref{sec:training-loss} and Sec.~\ref{sec:svd_qvgen}, respectively.}

-Beyond the quantitative results, we provide qualitative results in Fig.~\ref{fig:comp} and the appendix, where QVGen markedly improves visual quality over prior methods.
-Although a clear gap remains between 3-bit and 4-bit outputs, our work lays a foundation for practical 3-bit or lower video DM quantization.
+Beyond the quantitative results, we provide qualitative results in Fig.~\ref{fig:comp} and Sec.~\ref{sec:vis}, where QVGen markedly improves visual quality over prior methods.
+Although a clear gap remains between $3$-bit and $4$-bit outputs, our approach shifts the Pareto frontier toward higher accuracy at a smaller model size than existing techniques (\emph{e.g.}, $3$-bit QVGen for CogVideoX achieves a superior Aesthetic Quality than previous $4$-bit methods in Tab.~\ref{tab:compare-vbench}).
+We view this initial exploration as setting a direction and providing valuable insight for future work on $2$‑bit quantization.

+Besides, we provide more comparisons with additional metrics in Sec.~\ref{sec:addition-metrics} and comparisons under relatively higher bit-width in Sec.~\ref{sec:high-bit}.
+We also apply our approach to image generation in Sec.~\ref{sec:image-gen}.